necrolyte2/DjangoAutoSetup/README.markdown

 * Cd into the directory you just cloned into
 * Edit node.json and modify the name and location of your app
 * bash setup.sh
+    * Enter none for the chef server url

 # Notes